stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 When you make SDK method calls, the calls are translated into HTTPS requests to the Stormpath REST+JSON API.
 The Stormpath Python SDK therefore provides a clean object-oriented paradigm natural to Python developers and alleviates the need to know how to make REST+JSON requests.

-This SDK is compatible with the 2.7 and 3.2 and later versions of Python.
+This SDK is compatible with the 2.7 or 3.2 and later versions of Python.

 Stormpath also offers guides and SDKs for [Ruby](www.stormpath.com/docs/ruby/product-guide),  [Java](www.stormpath.com/docs/java/product-guide), and [PHP](www.stormpath.com/docs/php/product-guide).

-If you are using a language that does not yet have an SDK, you can use the REST API directly and refer to the [REST API Product Guide](www.stormpath.com/docs/rest/product-guide).
+If you are using a language that does not yet have an SDK, you can use the REST API directly and refer to the [REST API Product Guide](http://www.stormpath.com/docs/rest/product-guide).

 ***